alicolville/meal-tracker/readme.txt

 == Changelog ==

 = 2.0 =
-!
-TODO: Expose IP of host on external settings

 TODO: This occurred for a new user): Notice: Undefined variable: allowed_calories in /home/sites/2a/0/0dd1f54d3e/public_html_myptpal/wp-content/plugins/meal-tracker/core/sources-weight-tracker.php on line 95
 TODO: This occurred for a new user): (Side bar when viewing profile) Notice: Undefined index: counts in /home/sites/2a/0/0dd1f54d3e/public_html_myptpal/wp-content/plugins/meal-tracker/core/functions.pages.php on line 71